 When you choose to work with a wedding planner, they will usually work around your schedule and book things around your availability—definitely one of the perks of working with a professional wedding planner.

-Planning your wedding on your own, especially while working full time, can take much organizing and coordinating.
-The good news is, we are here to help you out!
-You might be wondering how many hours will it take to plan a wedding?
+You might be wondering how many hours will it take to plan a wedding.
 The truth is, this depends on how decisive you and your partner are.

 Slow and steady